OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 1. Prompt the user to trust the Office Add-in.
 2. If trusted, the Office Add-in will install.
-3. Hide the Office Add-in UI in the ribbon.
+3. Hide the Office Add-in UI on the ribbon.

 ## Other COM add-in behavior